BIOTECHNOLOGY APPLIED TO FOOD QUALITY AND SAFETY

-1) The most important bacterial foodborne diseases, as salmonellosis, campylobacteriosis, listeriosis, brucellosis, diseases caused by verocytotoxin-producing Escherichia coli (VTEC) and Cronobacter sakazakii, foodborne intoxications by Clostridium botulinum, Clostridium perfringens and Staphylococcus aureus.
+1) The most important bacterial foodborne diseases, as salmonellosis, campylobacteriosis, listeriosis, brucellosis, yersiniosis, diseases caused by verocytotoxin-producing Escherichia coli (VTEC), Cronobacter sakazakii and Clostridium perfringens, foodborne intoxications by Clostridium botulinum, Bacillus cereus and Staphylococcus aureus.

 2) The most important viral foodborne diseases, as diseases by Norovirus, Hepatitis A and Hepatitis E viruses, Polioviruses.

 4) Microbiological criteria in foods and food industries (EC Regulations 2073/2005, 1441/2007 and 365/2010.

 1) Rondanelli, Fabbi, Marone.
 Trattato sulle infezioni e tossinfezioni alimentari.
 Selecta Medica, Milano.
 2005

 2) Fratamico, Bhunia, Smith.
 Foodborne pathogens.
 Microbiology and Molecular Biology.
 Caister Academic Press, Norfolk, UK.
 2005.